 (Dance Research NRW)

-"Tanzrecherche NRW" is explicitly not production-oriented, i.e. it does not aim to implement largely finished concepts.
-Rather, the focus is on the intensive support of artistic work and the development of experimental working methods.
-This distinguishes the concept from many other funding models, not only in the field of dance.
+"Tanzrecherche NRW" is explicitly not production-oriented.
+The focus here is not on the implementation of largely finished concepts, but rather on the intensive promotion of artistic work and the development of experimental working methods.
+This distinguishes the programme from many other funding models, not only in the field of dance.

 Scholarships of up to 6,000 euros are offered in each case, depending on the type and scope of the research.
 The results will be presented in a public event (in NRW) or digital documentation (abroad, downloadable at nrw-kultur.de).
 The NRW KULTURsekretariat acts as a central point of contact and arranges meetings and discussions with artists and cultural institutions from a wide range of disciplines and research institutions.

 In the future, the scholarship programme will continue to bring international impulses to NRW and promote the exchange between international scholarship holders and the NRW scene.

 With Dance Research #36, Finnish choreographer Outi Elena Valanto is investigating the influence of so-called light pollution on the human body in NRW.